 I love how beautifully colourful this Roasted Cabbage Salad is and the balance of roasty, fresh and tangy is amazing!
 This makes an excellent stand alone dish for lunch and works equally well as a side dish for anything else you’d like to roast or grill.

-This is salad another wonderful recipe introduced to me by my Bon Appétit subscribing friend Dan.
-He made this for us when we visited his family home in Prince Edward County at the end of the summer…I can’t believe it’s taken me this long to share it!
+My Bon Appétit subscribing friend Dan introduced to me to this salad .
+He made this for us when we visited his family home in Prince Edward County at the end of the summer.
+I can’t believe it’s taken me this long to share it!
 I’ve made it four or five times since then.